shagu/framestack/README.md

 # Framestack

-**Warning:This project does not yet provide a stable API and things can change a lot.**
+**Warning: This project does not yet provide a stable API and things can change a lot.**

 A simple toolkit for [Love2D](love2d.org/) featuring draw-layers, an event system, widget templates and mouse & touchpad support.
 The **Framestack** aims to be a universal toolkit that assists to get things done.